Golden Corral: Allegations of improper food storage

 On July 1, 2013, a YouTube video was uploaded alleging that during a health inspection, the Port Orange, Florida, Golden Corral location, owned by Eric A. Holm, was improperly storing prepared and raw food next to their dumpster.
 Employee Brandon Huber was given a six-month paid leave after filming and uploading the video to YouTube.
 Items included, among other things: pot roast, gravy, hamburger patties and raw baby back ribs.
 These items were still on their prep trays and bins, as well as on a speed rack.
 The employee in the video alleges that this is a common practice for the restaurant and insinuated that the food was to be served later that day.
 On July 8, 2013, Golden Corral posted a response on YouTube, saying that the food was never served to the customers, the employee in the video was trying to make money from the video and the manager of the location had been fired.
 The CEO of Golden Corral stated that he would fully investigate the incident and that the employee would not be terminated.

+2022 Bensalem Brawl

+In January 2022, a large-scale brawl involving over 40 individuals broke out at the Golden Corral in Bensalem, Pennsylvania, triggered by a misunderstanding over a piece of steak.
+Video footage showed patrons throwing chairs and tables, causing minor injuries and significant damage to the dining area, with employees attempting to intervene.
+Bensalem police responded, and two brothers were charged with disorderly conduct for their actions post-fight, though no arrests were made for the brawl itself.
+The restaurant temporarily closed for cleanup and repairs, and management faced scrutiny for inadequate security measures.